Terry-Xu-666/visual_inference_chain/README.md

-# 🌌 **Thinking Before Looking:** Are Visual Elements the Key to Shaping Reasoning Trajectory in MLLM?
+# 🌌 **Thinking Before Looking:** Reducing Visual Biases in Multimodal Reasoning?

-✨ This repository contains the official code for our paper: **_Thinking Before Looking: Are Visual Elements the Key to Shaping Reasoning Trajectory in MLLM?_**
+✨ This repository contains the official code for our paper: **_Thinking Before Looking: Reducing Visual Biases in Multimodal Reasoning_**
 📜 For more details and discussions, please refer to the full paper available [here]().

 ---